Bernina route Switzerland

 Safety Note

-There can still be snow at higher altitudes in June.
+In June there may still be snow at higher altitudes.

-Mobile phone reception cannot be guaranteed everywhere in the mountains.
+Mobile reception is not guaranteed everywhere in the mountains.

 Equipment